-I believe society would be less without autism.
-As an active ally of the neurodiverse community, I work to increase understanding, improve services and broaden opportunities for all autistic individuals, especially those most vulnerable.”
+I believe society would be less without neurodiversity.
+As an active ally of the community, I work to increase understanding, improve services, and broaden opportunities for all neurodivergent individuals.”

 - Hannah Hayward

-Hannah Hayward BSc (Hons), MSc has dedicated herself to autism research and tirelessly advocates for increased public understanding of women on the spectrum, and indeed the greater well-being of all those with neurodiverse conditions.
+Hannah Hayward BSc (Hons), MSc has dedicated herself to researching neurodivergence, her clinical work and tirelessly advocates for increased public understanding of autistic girls and women, and indeed the greater well-being of all those with neurodiverse conditions.

-Spanning over a decade, Hannah’s extensive work in autism covers research, diagnosis, mentoring, care, training and education.
-She is highly experienced in delivering gold standard ADI/R and ADOS for diagnosis of both adults and children and sees patients and their families both privately and through her ongoing work with Maudsley NHS hospital; a leading, specialist autism diagnostic centre.
-She is completing a PhD at the Institute of Psychiatry, Psychology and Neuroscience at King's College London on how we can better understand sex differences and similarities in the autism profile.
+Spanning over a decade, Hannah’s extensive work in autism covers research, diagnosis, mentoring, care, training, and education.
+She is highly experienced in delivering gold standard ADI-R and ADOS for diagnosis of adults, adolescents, and children.
+She sees individuals and their families both privately and through her ongoing work across several NHS Trusts and clinics within the UK.
+She is also writing a PhD at the Institute of Psychiatry, Psychology and Neuroscience at King's College London on how we can better understand sex differences and similarities and subtle presentations in autistic individuals.

 Who does Hannah work with?

-Individuals and loved ones affected by autism, in need of private, professional support or advice.
+Individuals and loved ones seeking to understand and support neurodivergent individuals, in need of private, professional support or advice.

-Organisations wishing to educate staff on ASD through talks, workshops or bespoke training (can tailor sessions to focus on females or forensic issues), to better understand and serve neurodiverse individuals and groups.
+Organisations wishing to educate staff on autism, ADHD or matters that affect the neurodivergent community through talks, workshops, or bespoke training (Hannah can tailor sessions to focus on females or forensic issues), to better understand and serve neurodivergent individuals and groups.

-Fellow researchers, healthcare professionals and campaigners working to understand and raise awareness of autism.
+Fellow researchers, healthcare professionals and campaigners working to understand and raise awareness of autism and ADHD.

-I have always been aware of the existence of male bias in the recognition and treatment of psychiatric and neurodevelopmental conditions.
-However, it was in 2006 whilst working on the outreach team in greater Manchester, as key worker to three women diagnosed with autism and additional complex needs, that I truly realised the depth of misconception and lack of understanding surrounding ASD in the female condition.
-I have since been committed to developing this research field and serving this overlooked community.
+I have always been aware of the existence of a male bias in the recognition and treatment of both psychiatric and neurodevelopmental conditions.
+However, it was in 2006 whilst working on the outreach team in greater Manchester, as key worker to three autistic women with additional complex needs, that I truly realised the depth of misconception and lack of understanding surrounding ASC and females.
+I have since been committed to developing this research field and serving this often - overlooked community.